-Building on 20 years of innovation, LE Audio will enhance the performance of Bluetooth audio, add support for hearing aids, and enable Audio Sharing, an innovative new Bluetooth use case with the potential to once again change the way we experience audio and connect with the world around us.
+Building on 20 years of innovation, LE Audio will enhance the performance of Bluetooth audio, add support for hearing aids, and enable AuracastTM broadcast audio, an innovative new Bluetooth capability with the potential to once again change the way we experience audio and connect with the world around us.
 More public information about LE Audio can be found here.

 This project encompasses new features that have been added to existing specifications as well as the creation of over 20 new Bluetooth specifications.
 Additional public information about the set of specifications that will define LE Audio can be found here and currently includes:

 - Recent features introduced in version 5.2 of the Bluetooth Core Specification by the Core Specification Working Group

 - A set of new specifications that define a new audio middleware being developed within the Generic Audio Working Group

 - A set of new specifications that define interoperable use cases for LE Audio being developed within the Audio, Telephony and Automotive Working Group and Hearing Aid Working Group